Gustry/lizmap-docker-compose/README.md

 # Run Lizmap stack with docker-compose

 Run a complete Lizmap stack with test data.

 - Lizmap Web Client
 - QGIS Server
 - Redis

-**Note**: this is a sample configuration for testing Lizmap web client with QGIS and WPS features: if you want use it on a production server you will need to make adjustments for meeting your production requirements.
+**Note**: this is a sample configuration for testing Lizmap Web Client with QGIS and WPS features: if you want use it on a production server you will need to make adjustments for meeting your production requirements.

 ## Requirements

 - Docker engine
-- docker-compose v2
+- docker compose v2
 - make (optional in Windows)

 ## Quick start